Inferno214221/cmc-mod-manager/README.md

 ![Downloads](https://img.shields.io/github/downloads/Inferno214221/CMCModManager/total?logo=github&logoColor=white&style=flat&label=Downloads&color=%232284F2)

 Usage of this mod manager will 'spoil' the hidden characters as they are displayed in the program without the locked icon.
-## Why 2.X.X already?
-According to [SemVer](https://semver.org/), the first digit is used to represent a Major change that is incompatible with previous versions.
-I am releasing version 2.0.0 because I re-wrote the entire program (excluding the interface) so that it is more logical.
-Rather than making two copies of the CMC+ install, differentiating between builtin and installed characters, and storing information about every installed mod version 2.0.0 modifies the CMC+ installation it is given (making no copies) and uses the game's storage format to allow the same operations on all characters.
-Because of this, version two has a different file structure.
-Additionally, support for versions below CMC+ v8 has been dropped in CMC Mod Manager 2.0, because of the differences in features.
-If a CMC+ v7 character is installed with the mod manager, it's dat file will be converted automatically (It will not have a tmug or mbust).
-### Change Notes
- - More intuitive user interface and experience (no constant re-merging).
- - Optimised game storage (5 - 10 GB smaller as a result of making no copies of the game).
- - The program no longer freezes (I didn't acutally fix this, it just doesn't copy the game anymore).
- - Some less important features have been removed (e.g. control profiles).
- - It is now possible to extract characters (gather all of their files) from the game.
- - It is now possible to remove any character from the game (this is why Open Build support was dropped).
- - Character installations can now be filtered to include only necessary files.
- - Errors with misc mod support can only be fixed by restoring backups (currently).

 ## What
 This project is a WIP mod manager for Super Smash Brothers Crusade CMC+.
 It allows for the installation and management of mods through a GUI.